 Since the problem the business idea is trying to solve does not usually pertain to everyone, there is different psychological or physical impact behind the problem for each person.
 The problem you are trying to solve may affect each person differently, with how it affects them and how much.
 Although this can be measured, it would be almost impossible to get this information for every potential customer, and to utilize it correctly.
 What would solve someone’s problem completely, may not be the complete solution a different person was looking for to solve the same thing.
 That is why it is apart of the art piece.
 Who do you believe?
 Well, you will have to use your gut on a lot of decisions, and do some stuff that you like instead of what the crowd requests.
 If you always listened to the customer, they would want your product for dirt cheap, but made from gold.
 Not sustainable.
 Sometimes the customer is not always right.

-How do you know if your “innovative idea” is actually going to bring innovation to the market place?
+How do you know if your “innovative idea” is actually going to bring innovation to the marketplace?
 You don’t!
-A great example, and a classic story begins with the launch of the first computer.
+A great example and a classic story begin with the launch of the first computer.
 Countless people thought this idea was ludicrous, and would not invest or even buy at the time.
 However, pioneers like Wozniak, Jobs, and Gates continued to pursue their innovative ideas, and it has changed the world as we know it.
 Of course, this impact can be seen but never truly measured until after.
 Why does this even matter?
 Well if you want to be innovative, don’t expect to be able to measure your impact right away, or at all.

 What is the science behind a business idea?